hanuz06/music-search/README.md

 # Music search

-This is a mini project executed according a code test.
+This is a mini project executed according a coding test.
 It was deployed to AWS and netlify:

 👉 [Music search/AWS](https://d1fl43rrcxluvg.cloudfront.net/)